-Oscar Gonzalez Montoya is the Director of the Community-Based Rehabilitation (CBR) program.
-From a very young age, Oscar wanted to help the poor in his native Mexico.
-After earning his degree in aircraft maintenance and mechanics, Oscar joined MAF as a manager and had the opportunity to oversee a fleet of aircraft that served poorest of the poor in Oaxaca, Mexico.
+Oscar has served nonprofits for more than twenty years in different capacities.
+From a very young age, his passion was to help the poor in his native country of Mexico.
+After earning his degree in aircraft maintenance and mechanics, Oscar joined MAF as a Maintenance Director and Public Relationships coordinator.
+This job gave Oscar the opportunity to oversee a fleet of aircraft that served the poorest of the poor in Oaxaca, Mexico.

 John Burger, CPO

 John Burger is an American Board Certified CPO.
 He did his post graduate studies in prosthetics and orthotics at New York University Medical Center.
 He received his Master’s Degree in O&P from the University of Connecticut in 2002.

 He lived and worked as a CPO in Turkey for 10 years.
 He most recently worked at New England Orthotic and Prosthetic Systems as a manager and practitioner for the past 10 years.
 During that time he volunteered with Physicians for Peace to help establish a prosthetics center and O&P school at Dicle University in Diyarbakir, Turkey.
 He also volunteered with LIMBs International and went to Nairobi, Kenya to help train prosthetists who want to use LIMBs Relief 4 bar knee for above knee amputees.

 He most recently started full time working with LIMBS International to use the prosthetics center in Diyarbakir, Turkey for many Syrian and Iraqi refugees who experienced limb loss due to the war.
 A number of Community Based Rehabilitation (CBR) centers are also being planned to help the amputees learn how to use their prosthetic devices properly.